GBDA students win Royal Society of Arts Design Award

 Hungryr is a grocery delivery platform for long haul truck drivers, answering their lack of access to healthy meal options, despite the crucial need to maintain a nutritious and balanced diet.
-The program connects local car owners with truck drivers who are unable to access grocery stores on their route.
-On the Hungryr mobile application, truck drivers can browse a plethora of nutritionist-approved recipes and select the meals they would like to prepare in the upcoming days.
+The mobile app connects local car owners with truck drivers who are unable to access grocery stores on their route.
+On the app, truck drivers can browse a plethora of nutritionist-approved recipes and select the meals they would like to prepare in the upcoming days.
 A corresponding list of recipe ingredients is then translated into a customizable grocery list.
-Upon checkout, a local Hungryr driver is notified of the order and proceeds to shop for the groceries and deliver them to the truck driver at the designated truck stop.
+Upon checkout, a local Hungryr driver is notified of the order and proceeds to shop the groceries and deliver them to the truck driver at the designated truck stop.

-As part of their 4th-year capstone course, the team dedicated months to researching the wellbeing of North American truck drivers, uncovering occupational hurdles and exploring imaginative yet practical solutions.
+The team dedicated months to researching the wellbeing of North American truck drivers, uncovering occupational hurdles and exploring imaginative, yet practical, solutions.

-“Really getting to know our users and empathizing with their struggles allowed us to develop a solution that would have a true benefit in their lives,” said team Hungryr of their business case.
+“Really getting to know our users and empathizing with their struggles allowed us to develop a solution that would have a true benefit in their lives,” said Hungryr team member Alex Mills.
 “As we take on new projects, we are each inspired to develop the same level of empathy for our users, the problems that they face and the intricacies of their specific environment.”

 GBDA students Portia Jones and Laura Wells also received RSA attention in the same category.
-Their project Schift was Highly Commended for Best Business Case.
+Their project “Schift” was highly commended for Best Business Case – a smart watch designed for shift workers, assisting with sleep adjustment between day and night shift rotation.

-“With previous RSA Student Design Award winners including Apple’s Jonathan Ive, we can predict that today’s winners will be tomorrow’s designers of the future.”
+“With previous RSA Student Design Award winners including Apple’s Jonathan Ive, we can predict that today’s winnners will be tomorrow’s designers of the future,” said Rebecca Ford, Manager of the RSA Student Design Awards.